PERT Math Study Guide: Polynomials

 Factoring Polynomials

 Greatest Common Factor (GCF): Factor out the largest term common to all terms.
-Example:
+For example:

 Special Factoring Patterns: